raquo/scala-dom-types/README.md

 #### General

-* All `scalaName` identifiers are camelCased for consistency with conventional Scala style, e.g. `datalist` domName translates to `dataList` scalaName.
+* All `scalaName` identifiers are camelCased for consistency with conventional Scala style, e.g. HTML `datalist` domName translates to `dataList` scalaName, and MathML `columnalign` translates to `columnAlign`.
+This applies to HTML, SVG and MathML alike.

 #### Attributes & Props
 * `value` **attribute** is named `defaultValue` because native HTML naming is misleading and confusing ([example](https://stackoverflow.com/a/6004028/2601788))